• Home |

 • Nosler Varmageddon

-Best Long-Range for Big Game Hunting Bullet Overall
+Best Bullet for Long-Range Big Game Hunting Overall

 Hornady ELD-X

-A friend called me recently, ecstatic after getting an elk ticket in Tennessee; he asked me, “What ammo are you using?”
-I encouraged him to pick up a box of Hornady ELD-X.
+A friend called me recently, ecstatic after getting an elk ticket in Tennessee.
+He asked me “What ammo are you using?”
+I encouraged him to pick up a box of Hornady ELD-X ammo.

-If you're looking for a long-range hunting ammo that continues to exceed expectations time and time again, the Hornady ELD-X is the round you should be loading into your bolt-action rifle this fall.
+If you're looking for a long-range hunting ammo that continually exceeds your highest expectation, the Hornady ELD-X is the bullet you should be loading into your bolt-action rifle this fall.

 This bullet simply gets the job done with every squeeze of the trigger.
 Offering unparalleled levels of accuracy, precision, and expansion, the Hornady ELD-X is a bullet that long-range hunters trust to ethically and quickly put down big game animals every season.

-Combined with Hornady's patented Interlock bullet design, the ELD-X transfers the maximum amount of kinetic energy possible into the target by ensuring the jacket and lead core remain intact on impact.
+Combined with Hornady's patented InterLock bullet design, the ELD-X transfers the maximum amount of kinetic energy possible into the target by ensuring the jacket and lead core remain intact following impact.

-The Hornady ELD-X can easily take down big game animals at long-range distances well over 600 yards, and even 1,000 yards if you’re skilled enough.
+The Hornady ELD-X can easily take down big game atdistances well over 600 yards, and even 1,000 yards if you’re skilled enough.

-For example, if you're in the market for a long-range whitetail load for your bolt-action rifle, then we highly recommend the 6.5 Creedmoor 143gr Hornady ELD-X. This round has an incredibly high ballistic coefficient of 0.625 to help fight wind drift can easily reach ranges of 1,000 yards or more with relative ease.
+If you're in the market for a long-range whitetail load for your bolt-action rifle, then we highly recommend Hornady Precision Hunter 6.5 Creedmoor 143gr ELD-X. This round's bullet has an incredibly high ballistic coefficient of 0.625 (G1) which helps it resist wind drift and reach ranges of 1,000 yards or farther with relative ease.

-Unlike its match-grade counterparts, the ELD-X ammo line offers big game and varmint hunters the penetration and expansion they need to put game down ethically and quickly.
-What’s better is you can push the ELD-X match to the limits because it will expand and create lethal wound channels at lower velocities.
+Unlike its match-grade counterparts, the ELD-X offers big game the penetration and expansion needed to put game down ethically and quickly.
+You can push the ELD-X to the limits because it will expand and create lethal wound channels at lower velocities.

 To put it bluntly, the Hornady ELD-X won’t disappoint on your big day in the woods.
 The projectile’s exquisite design reduces drag and wind drift, while the jacket and core increase penetration and control expansion.
 All you have to do is put the shot on target and you'll be coming home with that trophy bull elk or whitetail you've always dreamed of.